 - Fuel efficient.

-- Can cook well in cold weather and rain.
+- Can cook well in cold weather (some tips on that here) and rain.

 - The meat is moist and very smoky flavored.

 - Made of high-quality materials: usually ceramic, steel, or cast iron.

 - Lasts for decades, and it is durable.